harrywaugh/SuperscalarSim/README.md

 # SuperscalarSim

 A superscalar processor simulator that can be configured to run in Scalar, Pipelined and Superscalar modes.
 It features a pipeline with 6 stages of execution (Fetch, Decode, Issue, Dispatch, Execute, Commit) and implements Out-of-Order execution using Tomosulo's algorithm with a reorder buffer.
-The simulator is designed to be n-way superscalar is highly configurable.
+The simulator is designed to be n-way superscalar and is highly configurable.
 Features:
 - Configurable mode: Scalar, Pipelined and Superscalar
 - Configurable number of Branch, Load/Store and ALU units.
 - Configurable number of Fetch/Decode/Issue/Commit instructions per cycle.